 - Richelieu Rock – The first three dives were all taken at the jewel in Thailand’s diving crown.
-The crew do give guests an option to move on after the second dive but the visibility was so good that everybody wanted to stay for a third.
-The glassfish that have been ever present on the trip were all over the rock, marauding gangs of bigeye and juvenile giant trevally were active on all three dives.
+The crew do give guests an option to move on after the second dive.
+The visibility was so good that everybody wanted to stay for a third.
+The glassfish that have been ever present on the trip were all over the rock.
+Marauding gangs of bigeye and juvenile giant trevally were active on all three dives.
 Thorny and tigertail seahorses, ornate ghost pipefish, napoleon wrasse and huge schools of snapper kept us constantly entertained.

-- Boonsung Wreck – Close to the mainland, this collection of metal stucture is no longer recognisable as a boat.
+- Boonsung Wreck – Close to the mainland, this collection of metal structure is no longer recognisable as a boat.

 We were fortunate to have decent visibility for the first dive.
 As soon as we reached the wreck we found two honeycomb morays, a painted spiny lobster and school of striped catfish.
-The whole wreck was covered in masses of fish and honeycomb morays of all sizes seemed to be poking out of every hole.
+The whole wreck was covered in fish and honeycomb morays seemed to be poking out of every hole.

 - Boonsung Wreck – A thermocline had reduced the visibility for the second dive but it was still a good dive.
 Kuhl’s stingrays, flounders, spearing mantis shrimp, ornate ghost pipefish and again huge schools of trevally, juvenile barracuda and snapper surrounded the wrecks and groups of batfish and porcupinefish made a great end to the trip